EGFR Exon 20 Insertion Mutation and Lung Cancer

 What Should You Do Next?

-If you are positive for NSCLC but have not received biomarker testing, ask your doctor about comprehensive biomarker testing.
+If you are diagnosed with NSCLC, but have not received biomarker testing, ask your doctor about comprehensive biomarker testing.